isa-ulisboa/greends-fads-exercises/fads_ex_05_jupyter_notebook.md

 ### 3. Run your first notebook

-1. Now your should have all things set to run your Jupyter Notebbok.
+1. Now your should have all things set to run your Jupyter Notebook.
 In the Dashboard, click on the `example-health.ipynb`.
 This will open a new browser tab.

 2. Read the introductory text of the notebook, that explains the problem.
-After that, run each code cell sequentially (you can use CTRL+ENTER, or SHIFT+ENTER to run and jump to the next cell), and check the output and explainations.
+After that, run each code cell sequentially (you can use CTRL+ENTER, or SHIFT+ENTER to run and jump to the next cell), and check the output and explanations.

 ### 4. Run in Google Colab